Saindhabi17/SCRNA_repo/README.md

 From the plots, it is clear that the cells have way more than 1000 UMI.

 ### Genes Detected per Cell
+In scRNA-seq, the number of genes detected per cell is a crucial quality metric that we expect to be similar to the UMI detection, albeit slightly lower.

+For high-quality data, the proportional histogram of genes detected per cell should show a single peak that represents encapsulated cells.
+However, if there is a small shoulder or a bimodal distribution to the left of the main peak, this could indicate a few things.
+It could be due to some failed cells or biologically different cell types, such as quiescent cell populations or less complex cells of interest.
+For instance, larger cells or different cell types may have higher gene counts.
 ```R
 # Visualizing the distribution of genes detected per cell via histogram
 merged_metadata %>%